-Rome is a city located in New York.
-With a 2020 population of 32,238, it is the 20th largest city in New York and the 1211th largest city in the United States.
-Rome is currently growing at a rate of 0.05% annually but its population has decreased by -4.41% since the most recent census, which recorded a population of 33,725 in 2010.
-Rome reached it's highest population of 51,646 in 1960.
-Spanning over 76 miles, Rome has a population density of 431 people per square mile.
+Rome is a city located in Oneida County New York.
+Rome has a 2020 population of 32,064.
+Rome is currently declining at a rate of -0.09% annually and its population has decreased by -4.93% since the most recent census, which recorded a population of 33,726 in 2010.

 The average household income in Rome is $61,742 with a poverty rate of 19.46%.
 The median rental costs in recent years comes to $759 per month, and the median house value is $98,400.
 The median age in Rome is 39.1 years, 38.7 years for males, and 39.7 years for females.

 According to the most recent ACS, the racial composition of Romewas:

 2021 and 2022 population is estimated by projecting the 2019 numbers.

 The highest rate of high school graduation is among white people with a rate of 87.62%.

 The highest rate of bachelors degrees is among asian people with a rate of 27.70%.

 92.20% of Rome residents speak only English, while 7.80% speak other languages.
 The non-English language spoken by the largest group is Spanish, which is spoken by 4.51% of the population.